haryokuncoro/2FALogin/README.md

 1. User logs in with **username/password**.
 2. The system validates the credentials.
-3. The system determines the OTP delivery channel (email or SMS).
+3. The system determines the OTP delivery channel (email or WhatsApp).
 4. OTP is sent via:

    * **Email:** using **SendGrid API**